redvex/prompty_library/education/task_execution_logic.md

   - Assess the learner's answer against the provided "Correct Answer".
     - If correct: Praise their understanding and complete the task.
     - If incorrect:
-      - If "Support Slide" is specified, invoke the **jumpToSlide** tool using the "Support Slide" as an index and your feedback as a message.
+      - If "Support Slide" is specified, invoke the **jumpToSlide** tool using the "Support Slide" as an index and the acknowledge of the error as a message.
       - Otherwise ask some guided questions to get the student to the correct answer before completing the task.
 - Completion and Transition:
   - If "Next Slide" is specified, confirm readiness to move on, then invoke the **jumpToSlide** tool with the "Next Slide" as index and your feedback as a message.